alexey-dc/nextjs_express_template/README.md

 SSL_CERTIFICATE_PATH = mkcert/localhost.pem
 ```

-That's not the end of the story if you want to run tests against your API outside the browser, though.
+If you want to run tests against your API outside the browser, you'll want the additional setup steps below.

-## Running tests with local HTTPS (not necessary to run this project)
+### Running tests with local HTTPS (not necessary to run this project)
 Even though mkcert certificates are a step up from being self-signed, since there's a self-issued certificate authority that signed them, the CA (Certificate Authority) is not recognizable by standard HTTPS clients (e.g. via `fetch` or node's `https` module): they will error out with `UNABLE_TO_VERIFY_LEAF_SIGNATURE`, saying `Error: unable to verify the first certificate`.

 To bypass this, a client can be told to accept certificates issued by a certain certificate authority.
 CAs are identified via public keys: each certificate issued by a CA is signed with its private key.